bitweeder/Lucena-Utilities/README.md

 # Lucena Utilities Library

 The purpose of the Lucena Utilities Library (LUL) is to abstract away portions of the build environment when working with C++17 and later Standards.
 It’s a foundational tool that should allow code built on top of it to remain agnostic regarding the underlying compiler, Standard Library, and aspects of the runtime.
 Note that LUL is specifically not a build system, but it does try to shield a project from details of the build system at the code level.

+**LUL 2.0 is in active development—expect breaking changes until the tagged 2.0 release!**

 ## Getting Started

 [CMake](https://cmake.org/) scripts are provided which will generate the library itself, test applications, and, later, documentation.
-We require at least CMake 3.11, so that will need to be [installed first](https://cmake.org/download/).
+We require at least CMake 3.12, so that will need to be [installed first](https://cmake.org/download/).

 More detailed instructions are provided below, but for a quick start, simply clone the repository, open up a terminal window, change to the local repo directory, and execute the following: